LinkedIn Repost Strategy: How to Amplify Your Content and Stay Visible Every Day

 Your repost strategy is only as good as the quality of content you are curating.
 Here is how to build a content curation system that surfaces high-quality material worth amplifying:

-Build a source list: Identify 20–30 accounts that consistently publish content relevant to your niche and your ideal clients.
+Build a source list of 20–30 accounts.
+Identify accounts that consistently publish content relevant to your niche and your ideal clients.
 Follow them, turn on notifications if relevant, and check their recent posts every morning.
 Include a mix of industry practitioners, researchers, journalists, and complementary service providers.
+For an AI agency targeting local service businesses, your list might include: a handful of HVAC/dental/real estate industry voices, two or three AI practitioners who post about implementation, one or two sales/agency growth voices, and a few journalists covering SMB technology.

-Use LinkedIn's "My Network" feed strategically: Rather than passively scrolling your LinkedIn feed, spend 10–15 minutes every morning specifically looking for high-quality posts worth amplifying.
+Use LinkedIn's "My Network" feed strategically.
+Rather than passively scrolling your LinkedIn feed, spend 10–15 minutes every morning specifically looking for high-quality posts worth amplifying.
 Focus on posts that hit on the exact pain points of your ideal clients.
+Train yourself to ask: "If my ideal client saw this, would it make them think about their problem differently?"
+If yes, it is worth reposting with your angle.

-Save content as you encounter it: LinkedIn's "Save" feature lets you bookmark posts for later.
-When you come across something share-worthy but don't have time to write commentary immediately, save it and return when you're ready to write.
+Save content as you encounter it.
+LinkedIn's "Save" feature lets you bookmark posts for later.
+When you come across something share-worthy but don't have time to write commentary immediately, save it and return when you are ready to write.
+This also prevents the situation where you sit down to post and cannot find anything worth sharing — you already have a queue.

-Build a content queue: Have 3–5 pieces of content saved at all times, ready to be reposted with commentary.
+Build a content queue of 3–5 pieces at all times.
+Have content ready to be reposted with commentary before you need it.
 This prevents the panic posting that produces low-quality output on days when you are stretched thin.
+A buffer also lets you be selective — if something better comes along, you can bump the weaker piece from the queue rather than posting it anyway because you have nothing else.

 The Best Content to Repost for AI Agency Owners